ARougellis/PH390R_Final_Project/README.md

 # PH390R_Final_Project

 Exploratory Data Analysis final project for PH390R course at Umass Amherst.
-In this project, I explore crimes data found on the FBI website.
+In this project, I explore crimes data found on the FBI website to find out what people are most likely to get arrested for.
+This analysis this then further broken up into arrest by sex and arrest by race.